jpecheverryp/jpecheverryp/README.md

 Here are some facts about me:

 - I am currently working on an [e-commerce site](https://github.com/jpecheverryp/ecomm)
-- I am looking fo a full stack or front end position
+- I am looking for a full stack or front end position
 - I am learning Chakra UI
 - My pronouns are (He/Him)
 - My favorite sport is rock climbing